JeanMariePrevost/lcd2004-micropython/README.md

 ## Features

-- Works with common 20×4 LCD modules over I2C using PCF8574 backpacks

 - **Simple console wrapper (SimpleConsole)**
+  - Handles the driver internally, offering a simpler interface to work with
   - Line-by-line output
   - Configurable orientation (top-down or bottom-up through the `recent_first` flag) with automatic scroll
   - Optional text wrapping